JehnenS/FinTextSim-LLM/README.md

 ### rag
 - running of the RAG module for ambiguous datapoints identified by entropy and silhouette score

+### feature_creation
+- create financial and textual features for the ML tasks

 ### ml
 - creation and evaluation of